 Rolling Buddies costumes for wheelchairs

 Rolling Buddies offers a variety of designs that can be stuck to the sides of a wheelchair for Halloween.
 Check out all of their options here!
-They also sell adaptive clothing and smaller wheelchair accessories.
+They also sell adaptive clothing and additional small wheelchair accessories.

 Parents Magazine: “Wheelchair Halloween Costume Ideas”

-This fun slideshow from Parents Magazine shows off some pretty epic handmade Halloween costumes for kids who use wheelchairs, ranging from Mr. Rogers and his Neighborhood Trolley to the Wizard of Oz in his hot air balloon!
+This fun slideshow from Parents Magazine shows off handmade Halloween costumes for kids who use wheelchairs, ranging from Mr. Rogers and his Neighborhood Trolley to the Wizard of Oz in his hot air balloon!

 HalloweenCostumes.com: “20 Halloween Costume Ideas for People in Wheelchairs”